patschi/sftpgo-qnap-authgateway/README.md

 - Certificate validation for both QNAP and SFTPGo can be disabled, if needed.
 - If file `/etc/passwd` from QNAP NAS is mounted to `/qnap_passwd` within the container, it will be used to map user and group IDs to usernames to handle permissions properly.
 Unfortunately, QNAP API does not provide this information.
-Even when the name suggests otherwise, this file does not contain any passwords nor its hashes.
+Even when the name suggests otherwise, this file does not contain any passwords nor hashes.

 ## Roadmap